Table of contents

 To access This Is The Way, three mini-wizard modes must be started, corresponding to the three sets of inserts listed above the flippers.
 These mini-wizard modes are:

-- I Like Those Odds: Play all 5 Missions once, then this mini-wizard mode will start as the 6th mission. (need more info)
+Play all 5 Missions once, then this mini-wizard mode will start as the 6th mission.
+This wizard mode is split into three phases:

 This Is The Way